cironunes/angular-testing-recipes/filters/README.md

   }]);
 ```

-The unit tests for ```snakeCase``` filter will follow the same strategy as the ```trim``` filter, without worrying about
-each other.
-They must be all separated even one using the other as a dependency.
+The unit tests for the ```snakeCase``` filter will follow the same strategy as the ```trim```.
+Note that it doesn't worry about it's dependencies and they must be completely separated even one using the other as a dependency.

 ```javascript
 describe('snakeCase', function () {